tevaughan/how-to-program/how-to-program.md

 for ease of use, good *software* running in the computer is also necessary.
 In the heart of the device, the software controls the user's experience.

-The sensory interface includes
+The sensory interface includes every

- - every *input* (such as a keyboard) that the computer can sense.
+ - *input* (e.g., keyboard) that the computer can sense and

- - every *output* (such as a collection of illuminated pixels) that the user can sense and
+ - *output* (e.g., monitor) that the user can sense.

 Each input and output might itself be a separate physical device.
 In any event, the computer, the inputs, and the outputs comprise a single, *logical*